EUROLEAGUE FRAMEWORK AGREEMENT (EFA)

 Yes, the club must provide each player with a detailed monthly record of payments in accordance with the terms of the contract, which includes gross and net payment, taxes and social security contributions, if any.

 Can I stop practicing and playing games in case my salary is overdue?
 When am I able to terminate my contract in case of overdue payables?

 If a player’s salary has been overdue for more than 45 days, a player can cease its activities for the club.
 In case a player’s salary has been overdue for more than 60 days, a player may unilaterally terminate his player contract and seek the remaining value of the contract.
 Deadlines are shorter for players on temporary contracts with duration of less than four months (15 days for easing activity and 30 days for unilateral termination).

 Does each club have the same internal team rules?

 No, each club may maintain or establish its own internal team rules provided that team rules are in writing, are reasonable, and do not violate the provisions of the EFA or SPC.
 The club may impose disciplinary sanctions on the player, such as warning, fine, penalty or suspension.
-However, team rules cannot consist of the following subjects and therefore no club can sanction a player for situations:
+However, team rules must be applied in a uniform and non-discriminatory manner, therefore no club can sanction a player for situations such as:

 - poor performance in game or practice.

 - not attending club activities on a day off.